2012 Chevrolet Malibu Performance

 - "Behind the wheel, the 2012 Chevrolet Malibu impresses with its smooth, quiet ride and confident handling." -- Edmunds

-- (measured against the Honda Accord) "On a curvy road, the Chevy heightens the fun factor, providing superior ride composure, the ability to perform fingertip shifts, and communicative, albeit slightly heavy, steering that carves tighter, crisper lines.
+- "On a curvy road, the Chevy heightens the fun factor, providing superior ride composure, the ability to perform fingertip shifts, and communicative, albeit slightly heavy, steering that carves tighter, crisper lines.
 Hop on the highway, and the Malibu continues to separate itself, delivering a softer, quieter ride and power that, while down 14 horses, seems to pull more strongly and naturally." -- Motor Trend

 - "We found the Malibu to be a smooth, comfortable sedan with plenty of power and responsiveness.
 It strikes a nice balance between well-controlled handling and a smooth ride.
 Overall, the new Malibu feels smooth and refined and pleasant to drive." -- New Car Test Drive